-“We would like to thank all our members and supporters for playing their part as Active Citizens, in supporting us to challenge issues that run roughshod over people’s rights in our country.
+“We would like to thank all our supporters and supporters for playing their part as Active Citizens, in supporting us to challenge issues that run roughshod over people’s rights in our country.
 We have a long journey ahead of us as a nation, as we claim back the respect and rights of transparency and meaningful engagement that our political leaders and their state owned entities need to display to their citizens,” said Duvenage.

-He said the ever-growing support base has been made possible by its members and donors who have believed in the organisation’s cause since 2012, when it decided to challenge the government and Sanral on e-tolls.
+He said the ever-growing support base has been made possible by its supporters and donors who have believed in the organisation’s cause since 2012, when it decided to challenge the government and Sanral on e-tolls.

-“Our rapidly growing support base is extremely encouraging and we thank all our members and donors for enabling OUTA to grow into a highly effective civil intervention organisation.
+“Our rapidly growing support base is extremely encouraging and we thank all our supporters and donors for enabling OUTA to grow into a highly effective civil intervention organisation.
 The road of civil courage is long.
 It is also rough, but ultimately, it is rewarding,” he said.

-Following the development of our engagement with other civil action activity and petitions, OUTA has been privileged to work with Brent Lindeque, the organiser of South Africa Must Rise petition, and will manage the communication and energy drive with this petition’s members.
+Following the development of our engagement with other civil action activity and petitions, OUTA has been privileged to work with Brent Lindeque, the organiser of South Africa Must Rise petition, and will manage the communication and energy drive with this petition’s supporters.